codejutsu1/laravel-paystack-transfer/README.md

 ```

 ### Finalize a Transfer
-When you make a single transfer with OTP enabled, you will have to finalized your transfer by providing the OTP and the transfer code as both strings:
+After making a single transfer with OTP enabled, you will have to finalized your transfer by providing the OTP and the transfer code as both strings:

 ```php
 <?php